omarhoblos/swiss-on-fhir/bundle.md

 Post the following Bundle to the base of your FHIR Endpoint (eg: http://localhost:8000).
-Note, `ExplanationOfBenefit` does not include a search parameter for the `insurer` field by default, so this bundle includes one made for testing.
+Note, `ExplanationOfBenefit` does not include a search parameter for the `insurer` search parameter by default, so this bundle includes one made for testing.
 If you do add this SP, you might need to re-index your data for the changes to reflect in your results.

 ```js
 {